Kodiak Island: 1964 earthquake

 The island was also hit by the 1964 Good Friday earthquake and tsunami, which destroyed much of the waterfront, the business district, and several villages.

 Climate

 The weather of Kodiak is temperate by Alaskan standards.
 December to March is the cold season while June to August is the summer season.
+It is Dfc bordering on Cfb, Dfb and Cfc in the Koppen classification.